What is the Certificate IV in Design?

-- 12 hours / week and up to 12 months to complete (but you can go faster)
+- 6+ hours / week and up to 12 months to complete (but you can go faster)

 “Certificate IV has been a great foundation course – I have thoroughly enjoyed experimenting, painting learning in a nurturing environment and getting my hands dirty.
 I look forward to undertaking the Surface Design Diploma and am very excited about continuing my creative development and discovering my own style.”
 Rachel Grimes – Carmichael.

-Upon completion you will have a holistic understanding of the design industry and a skill set that can be applied to all areas of design.
+You’ll graduate with a holistic understanding of the design industry and a skill set that can be applied to all areas of design.

 What you’ll learn: